hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 # Known Bugs

-Buffer size is suboptimal: because of this the ONT is unable to work at full speed during uploads if the server is geographically, and/or latency-wise, far.
+In versions V6.0.10N14 and V6.0.10P2N02 buffer size is suboptimal: because of this the ONT is unable to work at full speed during uploads if the server is geographically, and/or latency-wise, far.
 There are no known problems if there is only one person in the GPON tree.